adin786/adin786.github.io/index.md

     btn_class: "btn--inverse"
 ---

-# Azam Din (adin786)
-I'm an MEng Mechanical Engineer with a software and data analytics specialism.
+Hi, I'm an MEng Mechanical Engineer with a software and data analytics specialism.
 I'm learning Data Science and machine learning skills to maximise my value as a numerical and analytical problem solver.
 This Github is my place to document a few of my projects, develop good software development practises and hopefully build some stories around data!

 ## 🔭 Project summary